AmpScm/TabbedBoxMaker/README.md

 ## Release Notes
 This is a major upgrade to support Inkscape v1.0 and CNC mills (with dogbone cuts), plus an updated dialog layout and documentation, and a number of smaller fixes.
 So far no serious bugs (i.e causing runtime errors) have been found.
 The program works with Python 3 ONLY.
 See [issues](https://github.com/ampscm/TabbedBoxMaker/issues) for known issues, or to log issues and enhancement requests.

-Note that in this release the extension has *moved from the Laser Tools to the CNC Tools submenu*.
+Note that in this release the extension has *moved to the Box Maker submenu*.
 This is to better reflect that this tool can be used on a wide variety of CNC machinery, especially with the addition of dogbone corners: laser, water jet, milling, even 3D printing.

 ## To do
 * Tidy, modularise and simplify the code - it is rough and unpythonic.
 Needs some work by a master Python guru.